krassowski/snp_aaa/README.md

 in the download script.

-## How to run tests

-You can run basic tests of poly_aaa module simply running it from command line (as opposed to importing from another python package).

 ## About

-The code in the repository as available before 2016-06-30 was written during 60-hours internship in Institute of Biochemistry and Biophysics Polish Academy of Sciences, under supervision and guidance of Pawe?
-Szcz?sny.
+The code in the repository as available before 2016-06-30 was written during 60-hours internship in Institute of Biochemistry and Biophysics Polish Academy of Sciences, under supervision and guidance of Paweł Szczęsny.